 Cost of Sales.
 Our cost of sales increased by \$64.0 million, or 18%, when comparing fiscal 2013 to fiscal 2012.
 This increase was slightly higher than the 16% increase in net sales for the respective period.
 Of this increase in cost of sales, \$43.0 million was related to the Alumco acquisition.
 In addition, we experienced pricing pressure, as well as higher material and labor costs.
 The profitability of our vinyl products continues to be challenged as we have provided volume discounts for our fastest growing customers and experienced an increase in the cost of resin, which is the primary raw material used to manufacture our vinyl profiles.
 As sales to certain customers increase, we are obligated to provide greater price concessions in the form of volume discounts, which ultimately reduce our profit margins.
 We were able to pass some of the higher resin costs on to our customers through price adjustments, but we did absorb a greater proportion of this expense during recent months, as reflected in the decline in overall profit margin year-over-year.
-As our business grows and throughput increases, we are focused on improving our operational and production efficiencies to lower overall manufacturing overhead costs, although we remain challenged in certain areas, including managing our scrap costs.
+As our business grows and throughput increases, we must retain quality workers by providing higher wages, more overtime pay and supplemental indirect labor.
+To offset these cost increases, we are focused on improving our operational and production efficiencies to lower overall manufacturing overhead costs, although we remain challenged in certain areas, including managing our scrap costs.
 An increase in material costs has adversely affected our current year gross margins.
 We completed a plan to consolidate our insulating glass spacer facilities in North America in August 2012.
 Partially offsetting our increase in cost of sales was consolidation savings in fiscal 2013 totaling \$4.7 million.